argentsea/docfx/tutorials/configuration.md

 All data connections have the option of separate read and write connections.
 If you are scaling-out your data access by sharding your data, you are likely also scaling-out by separating read activity from write operations.
 Examples of this include [SQL Server Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/active-secondaries-readable-secondary-replicas-always-on-availability-groups), [PostgreSQL Hot Standby](https://www.postgresql.org/docs/11/hot-standby.html),[Amazon RDS Read Replicas](https://aws.amazon.com/rds/details/read-replicas/), [Azure SQL Geo-Replication](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-active-geo-replication), [Amazon Aurora Low-Latency Read Replicas](https://aws.amazon.com/rds/aurora/details/postgresql-details/), etc.

-All this creates a potentially large number of connections.
+This creates a potentially large number of connections.
 Many of these will likely have similar connection information.
 For example, all of the connections in a shard set might use the same login information or database name, varying only the server address.
 To manage this redundancy, ArgentSea offers a unique *Hereditary Configuration Hierarchy*.

 ## The Hereditary Configuration Hierarchy